Community Grants

 Confidentiality: The Foundation does not consider applications received to constitute confidential information.
 We may discuss grant inquiries with other funders, individuals identified within the application, outside experts, and other appropriate people in the community.
 Information you consider to be confidential or proprietary should not be included in your application.

 A final report is due one year after the grant is awarded or when the project is completed, whichever comes first.
 New grant requests will not be considered until a final report for any previous grant has been received.
 An interim report may be submitted if a prior grant period has not yet concluded.
 A final report will still be required at the end of the program year.
+Required reports are assigned to the grant request through the Foundation's Grants Portal, which can be accessed below.

 Below are the dates interim and final reports will close in the grants portal: